expo/expo/packages/expo-firebase-performance/README.md

 # expo-firebase-performance

+> expo-firebase is still in RC and therefore subject to breaking changings.
+Be sure to run `yarn upgrade` and `cd ios; pod install` when upgrading.

 `expo-firebase-performance` captures a number of traces automatically, such as all outbound HTTP requests, app boot time and more.

 [**Full documentation**](https://rnfirebase.io/docs/master/perf-mon/reference/perf-mon)